cockroachdb/docs/src/current/v23.2/live-migration-service.md

 - Query results from the source of truth are returned to the application.
 - Writes must be manually replicated from the source database to the target database.

-You **must** use this mode to perform a [consistent cutover](#consistent-cutover), along with a database replication technology that replicates writes to the target database.
+You **must** use the `none` shadowing mode to perform a [consistent cutover](#consistent-cutover), along with a database replication technology that replicates writes to the target database.

 ### `async`